followerwonk/Social-Authority-SDK/docs/Anatomy-of-a-Social-Authority-API-Call.md

 `member-MDczMjM1NGUtN2Y3Ny01OGI0LThkOGUtYzhlYWVlYjcxMTZk <newline> 1225138899`

-Once the HMAC-SHA1 of this string is created, the binary form must be base64 encoded.
-The result of the base64 encoding must be URL-encoded.
+Once the HMAC-SHA1 of this string is created, the binary form must be Base64 encoded.
+The result of the Base64 encoding must be URL-encoded.
 This method of authentication is complicated, but you can find helpful examples in several languages in our Sample Code.

 ## ? and ;

-These little characters are important, so don’t miss them.
+These little characters are important, so don't miss them.
 The ? separates the main URL from the query parameters, and the ; goes between multiple parameters.
 You’ll see the ; used in the example for authentication, which is just 3 parameters required by the service.
 All of these elements together give you a valid request:

     http://api.followerwonk.com/social-authority?screen_name=randfish;AccessID=member-MDczMjM1NGUtN2Y3Ny01OGI0LThkOGUtYzhlYWVlYjcxMTZk;Timestamp=1225138898;Signature=LmXYcPqc%2BkapNKzHzYz2BI4SXfC%3D